Sullivan Cauley

 Sullivan Troy Cauley (born May 15, 1996) is an American professional mixed martial artist.
 He currently competes in the light heavyweight division of the Professional Fighters League (PFL).
 A professional since 2020, Cauley has previously also fought in Bellator MMA.
+As of August 21, 2026, he is #7 in the PFL light heavyweight rankings.

 Background

 Born in Scottsdale, Arizona, Cauley attended Reno High School and started competing on the school's wrestling team in tenth grade.
 He also attended Arizona State University, where he was a member of the Sun Devils wrestling team.

 Cauley won the silver medal in the +91kg division in the U-23 category of the 2019 IFMA World Muaythai Championships.

 Professional mixed martial arts career

 Bellator MMA

 Making his professional MMA and Bellator MMA debut, Cauley faced Jason Markland at Bellator 253 on November 19, 2020.
 He won the fight by TKO in the first round.

 Cauley faced Deon Clash on October 16, 2021, at Bellator 268.
 He won the fight via technical knockout with one second left into round one.

 Cauley faced Ben Parrish on January 29, 2022, at Bellator 273.
 He won the bout via technical knockout with 25 seconds remaining into the first round.

 Cauley face Tyson Jeffries at Bellator 284 on August 12, 2022.
 He won the bout via knockout in the first round.

 Cauley faced Jay Radick at Bellator 288: Nemkov vs. Anderson 2 on November 18, 2022.
 He won the bout by knockout in the first round.

 Cauley faced Luke Trainer on March 31, 2023, at Bellator 293.
 He lost the fight via a rear-naked choke submission in the first round.

 Cauley faced Hamza Salim on August 11, 2023, at Bellator 298.
 He won the fight by technical submission via arm triangle choke in the first round.